 \subsubsection{Characteristic scaling}

 To reduce the parameter space of the model we define a characteristic time scale and a unit of length.
 The only spatial parameter that does not change and has only one value for all elements is their diameter $D$.
-Therefore we select the diameter as our unit of length such that all other spatial parameters and measures are scaled with $D$ and we set $D$ to be unity, $D = 1$.
+Therefore, we select the diameter as our unit of length such that all other spatial parameters and measures are scaled with $D$.
+For the simulations we set $D$ to be unity, $D = 1$, while for the experiments, we measure an average $D$ to scale the lengths with.
 As a result, all length scales are normalized to dimensionless parameters that can easily be compared between different systems (simulations and experiments).
 To find the characteristic time scale we impose the requirement that for colonies with up to $10^4$ particles no significant overlap (particles cannot cross each other) is possible between particles.
 This requirement specifies the value of the overlap spring constant $k_{\text{ov}}$.

 To derive this value we consider the example with only two disks that overlap.
 The remaining non-zero elements of Eq. \ref{eq:master} for one of the two disks $i$ gives

 where $\bm{\delta}$ is the distance between the centers of the two disks.
 Since $\bm{\delta}$ is equal to two times the displacement of the disk $\bm{\delta} = 2 \bm{r}_i$ (both disks are moving away from each other in the opposite direction) and the velocity is the time derivative of the position $\bm{v}_i = \dot{\bm{r}}_i$, we can rewrite Eq. \ref{eq:overlap} as